Interest Rates, Inventory & Timing: Reading the DFW Market Heading Into 2026

 My 2026 Forecast for DFW

-Modest price appreciation (2–4%) in most price segments.
-Rate stabilization in the 6–6.5% range barring major economic surprises.
+Modest price appreciation (2–4%) in most segments.
+Rates holding in the low-6s: they have oscillated between roughly 6.4% and 6.6% for most of 2026 (Freddie Mac), and barring a major economic surprise that is the likely range.
 Continued in-migration from California, Illinois, and the Northeast sustaining demand.
-The fundamentals of the DFW market — job growth, population growth, relative affordability vs. gateway cities — haven't changed.
+The fundamentals of the DFW market, job growth, population growth, relative affordability vs. gateway cities, haven't changed.